Frequently asked questions

 +

-Obesity is associated with at least 60 serious comorbidities that include obstructive sleep apnea (OSA), type 2 diabetes, prediabetes, dyslipidemia, nonalcoholic fatty liver disease (NAFLD), female infertility, hypertension, osteoarthritis, polycystic ovary syndrome (PCOS), and many more.6,7,18 Yet studies have shown that weight loss of as little as 5% can help improve many of those comorbidities.18
+Obesity is associated with at least 60 serious comorbidities that include obstructive sleep apnea (OSA), type 2 diabetes, prediabetes, dyslipidemia, metabolic dysfunction-associated steatotic liver disease (MASLD), female infertility, hypertension, osteoarthritis, polycystic ovary syndrome (PCOS), and many more.1,2,16,21 Yet, studies have shown that weight loss of as little as 5% can help improve many of those comorbidities.15

 Access modules to test your knowledge